 On the edge of Malaga city is the hugely popular tourist town of Benalmádena which offers a lot to do at a good price.
 There is the Tivoli World amusement park, two aquariums, several beach clubs, a cable car, fishing expeditions, an abundance of nature, and of course, the beaches.

 San Pedro, situated between Marbella and Estepona, is where the summer ends, as its October fair is Andalucía’s final summer festival.

 San Pedro is a traditional Spanish town with a food and drink scene that can rival any city in Spain.
 San Pedro’s beaches are idyllic, and the promenade is one of San Pedro’s busiest social spots.

-Fuengirola hosts one of the Costa del Sol’s largest expat communities.
+Fuengirola hosts one of Costa del Sol’s largest expat communities.
 Once a small and isolated fishing village, Fuengirola has grown and is very well connected to everything while still maintaining its hidden and quaint charm.
-The prized beaches of Fuengirola make it one of the Costa del Sol’s busiest summer tourist destinations.
+The prized beaches of Fuengirola make it one of Costa del Sol’s busiest summer tourist destinations.

 The Costa de la Luz – the Coast of Light

 Rounding out Spain’s impressive coastal border is the Costa de la Luz.
-Returning to the Atlantic ocean, just outside the Strait of Gibraltar, this is where Spain’s navy calls home.
+Returning to the Atlantic Ocean, just outside the Strait of Gibraltar, this is where Spain’s navy calls home.

 The Costa de la Luz has southern Spain’s mildest temperatures, the most wind, and the least amount of hotel and resort development.

-The beaches here have much finer sand and tend to be far longer in length, instead of being subdivided into smaller beaches as most of Spain’s Costas are.
+The beaches here have much finer sand and tend to be far longer in length, instead of being subdivided into smaller beaches, as most of Spain’s Costas are.